rapid7/metasploit-framework/documentation/modules/auxiliary/admin/http/netgear_r6700_pass_reset.md

 of the router.
 After using this module, to achieve code execution, do the following steps manually:

 1. Login to 192.168.1.1 with creds 'admin:password', then:
-    * go to Advanced -> Administration -> Set Password
+    * Go to Advanced -> Administration -> Set Password
  	* Change the password from 'password' to <WHATEVER>
 2. Run metasploit as root, then:
  	* use exploit/linux/telnet/netgear_telnetenable